Marjory A. Bancroft, MA, Director & Founder

 Michelle P. Gallagher, MBA, MA, Managing Director

-Born in Washington, DC and raised in Maryland, Michelle has over a decade’s worth of experience in facilitation and management of professional training programs for international audiences.
+Born in Washington, DC and raised in Maryland, Michelle has more than 14 years of experience in facilitation and management of professional training programs for international audiences.
 She has taught at the Universidad Europea de Madrid and managed training organizations in Madrid and Maryland.
 She is also a freelance Spanish interpreter.
 Michelle received her BA in International Relations from Tulane University and her MBA in Marketing and General Management from the University of Maryland’s Smith School of Business.
 She spent nine years living in Madrid, where she received her MA in Conference Interpreting at the Universidad de Cluny – ISEIT.
 More recently, she has developed and led marketing programs for the Smith School of Business’ Part-Time MBA Association and at Cross-Cultural Communications.
 Michelle has volunteered for Youth For Understanding, an international student exchange program, since 2003 and was elected Webmaster for the National Capital Area Translators Association (NCATA) in 2018.

 Michelle joined CCC in 2012 after graduating from The Community Interpreter®.
 For questions about the organization, especially our Trainings of Trainers and contract trainings, you can reach Michelle here.

 Andrew Hall, Publications Manager